HiltonTod/HiltonTod.github.io/_posts/words/2023-05-16-about-tech-writing.md

 Discussing what I like about technical writing brings up the concept of how we feel about our work.
 Here's my personal theory on job satisfaction.

-> To experience joy in your work, focus on the skills you enjoy and building your
+> To experience joy in your work, focus on the skills you enjoy and build your
 > proficiency with them.

 I prefer this philosophy to the advice we hear so often to _do what you love_, and